By Ekemelu Nnoli

 For example,

-if you were to compare this value-chain to a Fast Moving Consumer Group (FMCG),
+if you were to compare this value-chain to a Fast Moving Consumer Goods (FMCG),

 collector/art enthusiast would be the End consumer.
 Along the regular